projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

        for shared memory between VMs.
 Parameters should be added with the format ``ivshmem,<shm_name>,<shm_size>``. ``<shm-name>`` specifies a shared memory
-       name, and must be listed in ``hv.FEATURES.IVSHMEM.IVSHMEM_REGION`` as configured using the ACRN configurator tool UI, and needs to start with a ``dm:/`` prefix.
+       name, and must be listed in ``hv.FEATURES.IVSHMEM.IVSHMEM_REGION`` as configured using the ACRN Configurator UI, and needs to start with a ``dm:/`` prefix.

    * - ``ahci``